Tribe Membership Process

 Section 7 of the IPC Membership Contract

-- 3. Make sure you have read the whole Membership Contract (found under the membership tab or download the IPC Membership Contract PDF.
+- 2. Read the Membership Contract (found under the membership tab or download the IPC Membership Contract PDF.

 This screening process is more about getting to know you better and we will ask questions that may arise to clarify information in the questionnaire.

 While the Tribe aims to be as inclusive as possible we also strive to maintain the harmony and health of the community as it grows.
 As such, you will be asked to undertake a criminal record check from your country of origin, which you can fax us after the interview.
 We suggest that if you have a criminal record, that you discuss it with us in the interview.
 The founders feel that many modern convictions are political in nature due to the system of economics or governments we live under and are quite accepting, however the Tribe as a whole reserves the right to choose who lives amongst us.

 No confirmation of membership will be given at the end of this interview.

 5. It could take us another week before we approve or disapprove of your request to begin a Try Out (Trial) Participant period (see below for details), but we will contact you in either case with details.
 In the spirit of transparency, we will let you know why your application was either approved or disapproved.
 If you are approved through the application process you and your dependents can start the 6 month trial period as soon as space is available.
 This period only begins once our Membership Contract is signed and the applicant is working and living on the land.